 A ‘fire scar’ is the visibly blackened land surface left after bushfires burn vegetation and leaf litter.

 When viewed from space using satellite imagery, fire scars are usually visible as blackened or charred areas.
-Sometimes, if the satellite passes over the fire at the right time, the active fire front can be seen.
+Sometimes, if the satellite passes over the fire at the right time, the active fire front can be detected.

 Remote sensing scientists use satellite imagery, which is captured on a regular basis, to identify and map fire scars by looking for changes in the landscape over time.